 Even though the coverage is less than what Plan F would offer, a Plan A Medicare supplement for someone disabled under age 65 can be cost prohibitive in some states.

 Why?
-Because insurance companies know that a disability qualified them for Medicare early.
-That means the person is likely to have many medical expenses.
+Because insurance companies know that a disability qualified them for Medicare early. and may have higher medical expenses than someone who would normally age in at 65.
 The insurance company has to take in enough money to offset the higher claims ratios for people on disability, so the rates for under 65 can be high.

 Rates are Often High for Medigap Policies Under 65